pimsmath/m2pi.ca/content/home/students.md

     opportunity to network with employers, explore careers that leverage mathematical skills, and learn about available job opportunities.

-Following the workshop, your work will be showcased at a virtual graduation event and published in the form of a report.
+Following the workshop, participants work will be showcased at a virtual graduation event and published in the form of a report.
 At the graduation event, participants will showcase their skills to a large audience including potential employers in both academic and non-academic fields.